n8cr8s/k8s-ubuntu-setup/README.md

 - Ubuntu 22.04 Server
 - Kubeadm for K8s setup
 - Cilium for CNI
-- CRI-O for Container Runtime
+- Containerd for Container Runtime

 ## Steps to set up Ubuntu Server 22.04